chef-boneyard/chef-web-docs-2016/step_resource/step_resource_template_notifies_run_immediately.rst

 ..
 This is an included how-to.

-By default, notifications are ``:delayed``, that is they are queued up as they are triggered, and then executed at the very end of a |chef| run.
+By default, notifications are ``:delayed``, that is they are queued up as they are triggered, and then executed at the very end of a |chef client| run.
 To run an action immediately, use ``:immediately``:

 .. code-block:: ruby